-Because of this, some have wondered if the plant (or just mitragynine) might one day be used to help people wean off drugs like opiates and heroin.
+Because of this, some have wondered if the plant (or just mitragynine) might one day be used to help people wean off drugs like opioids and heroin.
 As can be seen from the side effects section below, there is at least one case report of someone doing this.
 That said, at higher doses kratom might have a stimulant-like effect.

 How Much Kratom Is Safe?

-Since mitragynine can have both a stimulant effects (at lower dosages) and act like a sedative (at higher doses), one has to ask the question, “How much is a little bit and how much is a lot?”
+Since mitragynine can have both stimulant effects (at lower dosages) and act like a sedative (at higher doses), one has to ask the question, “How much is a little bit and how much is a lot?”

 Dosage instructions for taking mitragyna can be found on the internet.
 However, given the lack of human research, I have to wonder who is making up these instructions?
-None of the websites I looked at for this review which discuss how to take kratom showed me scientific studies to back up the dosage instructions they advocated.
+None of the websites I looked at for this review which discusses how to take kratom showed me scientific studies to back up the dosage instructions they advocated.